Lesbian: Re-examining romantic friendships

-During the 17th through 19th centuries, a woman expressing passionate love for another woman was fashionable, accepted, and encouraged.
-These relationships were termed romantic friendships, Boston marriages, or "sentimental friends", and were common in the U.S., Europe, and especially in England.
-Documentation of these relationships is possible by a large volume of letters written between women.
-Whether the relationship included any genital component was not a matter for public discourse, but women could form strong and exclusive bonds with each other and still be considered virtuous, innocent, and chaste; a similar relationship with a man would have destroyed a woman's reputation.
-In fact, these relationships were promoted as alternatives to and practice for a woman's marriage to a man.
+During the 17th through 19th centuries in the West, a woman expressing passionate love for another woman was fashionable, accepted, and encouraged.
+These relationships were termed romantic friendships, Boston marriages, or "sentimental friends".
+These relationships were documented by large volumes of letters written between women.
+Any sexual components of the relationships were not publicly discussed.
+Romantic friendships were promoted as alternatives to and practice for a woman's marriage to a man.